jvking/reddit-RL-simulator/README.md

 ```
 python MySimulator.py --K 3 --N 10 --dataFile data/askscience.db
 ```
 After typing the above command, you will see the following print-outs (state, list of sub-actions, reward).
-The sub-action order may differ:
+The sub-action order may differ.

-State is a list of comments being tracked.
-The length of list depends on _$M$_ argument.
+State is a list of comments being tracked (the length of list depends on _$$M$$_ argument):
 >state: [u'Is the heat I feel when I face a bonfire transmitted to me mostly by infrared radiation or by heated air?']